Retail Customer Journey: Omnichannel Management Solutions Guide

 Rich digital capabilities make customers more demanding.
-Especially now, almost any enterprise cannot run without software for interaction with clients and various communication channels like Facebook or Instagram pages, versatile call centres, websites, and applications.
+Especially now, almost any enterprise cannot run without software for interaction with clients and various communication channels like Facebook or Instagram pages, versatile call centers, websites, and applications.
 Under the Omnisend 2020 Marketing Automation Statistics Report, the purchase rate of omnichannel campaigns is 287% higher than single-channel ones.
 But what omnichannel exactly is.
 It's a bird, it's a plane, or it's a boosted version of the multichannel connection.
 Let's see why omnichannel is much more than robust CRM, what it means for business now, and what product is needed to manage it properly.

 What Is Omnichannel And How Did It Arise: A Piece Of History